1999 Pembrokeshire County Council election

-Elections to Pembrokeshire County Council were held on 6 May 1999.
+The 1999 elections to Pembrokeshire County Council were held on 6 May 1999.
 It was preceded by the 1995 election and followed by the 2004 election.
 On the same day there were the first elections to the Welsh Assembly and elections to the other 21 local authorities in Wales and community councils in Wales.

 All council seats were up for election.

 Overview

 Boundary changes were introduced at this election.
 In the main, however, these resulted in the splitting of multi-member wards in urban areas into single-member wards.
 The Independents retained control of the authority although there was an increased number of party candidates.
 Most notably, the Conservative Party fielded a large slate of candidates for the first time.
 Three of these candidates were successful.